cyberark/ansible-isp-collection/docs/cyberark_platform.md

-# cyberark_safe
+# cyberark_platform

-This module allows admins to Add, Delete, and Modify CyberArk Safes.
+This module allows admins to manage platforms with the following actions: activate, deactivate, duplicate and delete.

 #### Available Fields